Child development and milestones: Your 5-years-5-months-old

 - He/she has better coordination with their legs and arms.

 - They can hop from leg to leg without falling over like much younger children.

 - Encourage your child to to write, colour and draw more as a way of further honing fine motor skills.

 - Physical activity should increase at this point, so reduce screen time and allow your child to play outdoors.

-- If your child shows an aptitude for any sport, enrolling him in it will aid growth and development even more.
+- If your child shows an aptitude for any sport, enrolling him or her in it will aid growth and development even more.

-- If he cannot grasp eating utensils or writing materials
+- If he/she cannot grasp eating utensils or writing materials.

-- If your child cannot seem to hear or see properly
+- When your child cannot seem to hear or see properly

-- If he loses skills he once had
+- If he/she loses skills he/she once had.

 Your little one is probably in pre-school now, and he's arming himself with the cognitive skills needed to tackle school.

 Cognitive development in your 5 years 5 months old child up to now will showcase his ability to reason and think.
 At this stage of development, your child will become curious enough to seek out answers by himself.
 This could mean more questions directed your way, with each answer leading to even more questions!

 Look out for the following cognitive developments in your child.